intersim/capstone/README.md

   * npm
   * gulp

-To install the rest of the dependencies, and run:
+To install the rest of the dependencies, run:

   ```
   npm install